-Of course I had to become more serious about my college and in later years it was a regular college life for me.
-I went to US to earn my under graduate degree in accounting from GMS Austin but I didn’t really want to be an accountant.
+Of course, I had to become more serious about my college and career, that is why in later years were all about regular college life for me.
+I went to the US to earn my undergraduate degree in accounting from GMS Austin though I didn’t really want to be an accountant.

-Instead I started focusing on commercial functions and spent majority of my work life in commercial roles like sales to marketing to strategy.
+Instead, I started focusing on commercial functions and spent the majority of my work life in commercial roles like sales, marketing, and strategy.

 Did you ever think you would come this far?

 Without sounding arrogant, I do have what it takes to get far.
-I had all the ingredients, and it is just the question of applying me, staying the course and remaining committed.
+I had all the ingredients, and it is just the question of applying rightly, staying the course, and remaining committed.

 I think the concept of far also changes with time.
 It’s not just the title, but it’s the sense of achievement and the personal satisfaction that comes along.

-You just want to do something which makes you happy and makes you satisfied so you feel that your life is well spent because you did something that has had a positive impact on the lives of other people.
-So from that perspective I feel highly satisfied.
+You just want to do something which makes you happy and makes you satisfied.
+You feel that your life is well spent because you did something that has a positive impact on the lives of other people.
+So from that perspective, I feel highly satisfied.

 Did you find hurdles at the start of your career?

-In Pakistan there is a typical culture that you must have “Safarish”.
-When I came back my father had already passed away.
+In Pakistan, there you need pull strings.
+When I came back after completing my study my father had already passed away.
 I didn’t really have anybody who could open doors for me.
-I knocked into the door myself.
+I had to do it myself.

 There was a company called Mobilink at that time which had just started its operations.
 One day, I walked inside with my CV and I saw somebody making photocopies.
 I asked who was this guy and they said he was the CFO of the company.

-Is the environment at Mobilink same since you joined or have any changes occurred?
+Is the environment at Mobilink the same since you joined or have any changes occurred?

 We are trying to re-establish Mobilink on meritocracy.
 You don’t have to know somebody to get here.
 If you are good and have potential, we promise you to provide the perfect environment and in case you lack in something, we are always there to help and provide you a second chance.

-However if we are unable to see the excitement to work and contribute, unfortunately we are to part ways.
+However, if we are unable to see the excitement to work, unfortunately, we are to part ways.

-If you look at any digital company, even the Facebook, I’m sure Mark Zuckerberg’s office won’t be a spacious cubicle.
-We strive to become more like the Google, Facebook and other such companies that have revolutionized the technological sector.
+If you look at any digital company, even Facebook, I’m sure Mark Zuckerberg’s office won’t be a spacious cubicle.
+We strive to become more like Google, Facebook, and other such companies that have revolutionized the technological sector.

 This is what Mobilink’s ambition is, and I am just doing my job to set it on the right path.

 We just need to take the approach and involve various components in this ecosystem.
-We exist because there are consumers who need a product, and we provide them with it.
+We exist because there are consumers who need a product, and we provide them what they want.
 Various stakeholders need to work together to create this magic.